gotoz/runq/README.md

 ```

 ## AP adapter passthrough (s390x only)
-AP devices provide cryptographic functions to all CPUs assigned to a linux system running in
+AP devices provide cryptographic functions to all CPUs assigned to a Linux system running in
 an IBM Z system LPAR.
 AP devices can be made available to a runq container by passing a VFIO mediated
 device from the host through Qemu into the runq VM guest.
-VFIO mediaded devices are enabled by the
+VFIO mediated devices are enabled by the
 `vfio_ap` kernel module and allow for partitioning of AP devices and domains.
-The environment variable RUNQ_APUUID spcecifies the VFIO mediated device UUID. runq automatically loads the required zcrypt kernel modules inside the VM.
+The environment variable RUNQ_APUUID specifies the VFIO mediated device UUID. runq automatically loads the required zcrypt kernel modules inside the VM.
 E.g.:
 ```
 docker run --runtime runq -e RUNQ_APUUID=b34543ee-496b-4769-8312-83707033e1de ...
 ```